-Edson Smith is a Computing Resource Manager at UCLA (with over 26 years of IT experience, as of 2009) working in the Mathematics Department (for 10 years) and overseeing the Computer Lab for the department's Program in Computing.
+Edson Smith is a Computing Resource Manager at University of California, Los Angeles (with over 26 years of IT experience, as of 2009) working in the Mathematics Department (for 10 years) and overseeing the Computer Lab for the department's Program in Computing.
 In 2007, he replaced the Lab's screen savers with Prime95.
 In August 2008, one of these computers found a World record prime number.

 He stated, in interview for a UCLA campus publication, "We knew we had lots and lots of computers down here that weren't doing anything 99.9 percent of the time.
 They were just running idle.
 And we were looking for something useful for them to do."
 The PIC lab has about 75 computers which often go unused.
 So, he and his team of IT professionals started to search for a distributed computing project to join that would run in the background on the machines.